NBISweden/workshop-reproducible-research/docs/git.md

 git push
 ```

-* Go to Bitbucket in the browser and click Commits.
+* Go to GitHub in the browser and click Commits.
 You should be able to see a graph showing that the paths diverged (where one commit set the version to 1.4 and the other to 1.2) and that they are later merged, and the conflict fixed!

 !!! note "Quick recap"
-    We now learned how to sync our local clone with the remote one on Bitbucket, and how to fix potential conflicting commits.
+    We now learned how to sync our local clone with the remote one on GitHub, and how to fix potential conflicting commits.
 We added these commands to our repertoire:

     * `git fetch` - downloads information from the remote repository.
     * `git pull` - both fetches and integrates changes from the remote repository.